ODIM-Project/ODIM/README.md

        $ cd ODIM/build/cert_generator
       ```

-    > NOTE: `ODIM/build/cert_generator` contains the automated scripts to generate the TLS certificates for the resource aggregator, the GRF plugin and Kafka.
+    > NOTE: `ODIM/build/cert_generator` contains the automated scripts to generate the TLS certificates for the resource aggregator, the GRF plugin, the URP, and Kafka.

    b.
 Use the following command to generate certificates for the resource aggregator, the GRF plugin, and the URP.
 Provide FQDN as a command-line argument.
       ```